-Fun fact: 43% of internet users turn to social media to research things they want to buy, according to the Global State of Digital 2020 report.
+Fun fact: Stats say that 44.8% of internet users turn to social media to research things they want to buy.

 That statistic, insurance agents, is one of many reasons why you need to learn about and start using social media as a sales tool.

 And since a lot of your insurance agent peers haven’t implemented social selling into their sales strategy yet, you’ll definitely be ahead of the curve.

 So what do successful insurance agents have to do to sell insurance on social media?

 To get the answer to that, grab a beverage that makes work a little more fun, and take a seat – we’re going to break it down to you in six effective strategies that you’ll want to adopt right away!

 First things first: You can’t sell insurance on social media to an audience you don’t know.